saamauro92/criptocurrencies/README.md

 ## Cryptocurrency Prices & Coin Market Caps

-### This Project is a basic react application that fetchs data from CoinGecko API
+### This Project is a basic React application with React-Redux that fetchs data from CoinGecko API.

 #### Using library Chartjs for the charts